Lefébre Rademan

 Lefébre Rademan (born 22 August 1996) is a South African netball player, who has represented the national team.
-At club level, she plays for Celtic Dragons in the British Netball Superleague (NSL), and has previously played for London Pulse in the NSL and Free State Crinums in the South African Netball League.
+At club level, she plays for Severn Stars in the British Netball Superleague (NSL), and has previously played for Celtic Dragons and London Pulse in the NSL, as well as Free State Crinums in the South African Netball League.

 Personal life

 Rademan is from Riversdale, Western Cape, South Africa.
 She attended Langenhoven High School, and later studied education at the University of the Free State in Bloemfontein.

 Club career

 Rademan started her career as a defender, but now plays as either a goal attack or a wing attack.
 Whilst at the University of the Free State, Rademan played Varsity netball for their team, the Kovsies.
 She later captained the side.
 She was part of the 2018 Kovsies team that won the Varsity Cup, and in 2019, she was named the season's best player and player's player of the year.

 In the same year, Rademan played for Free State Crinums in the South African Netball League.
 She was the Crinums' captain, and they finished third in the league.
 Rademan won four player of the match awards in the tournament.
 In 2020, she captained the Free State Crinums again, and was named Shooter of the Tournament.
 The Crinums came second, losing in the final to Gauteng Jaguars.
 Ahead of the 2021 Netball Superleague season, Rademan signed for London Pulse.
 She made her debut for London Pulse in a match against Surrey Storm in February 2021.
-Ahead of the 2022 Netball Superleague season, Rademan signed for Celtic Dragons, and she re-signed for the team for the 2023 season.
+Ahead of the 2022 Netball Superleague season, Rademan signed for Celtic Dragons.
+She re-signed for the team for the 2023 season, but did not play due to injury.
+Rademan signed for Severn Stars ahead of the 2024 Netball Superleague season.